-Bluehost vs. Justhost?
+Bluehost vs. JustHost?
 That is a tricky question to answer.
 If you’re here, you’re probably thinking of launching a new website, or even better, switching web hosts.
 You’ve probably narrowed down your choices to Bluehost and Jushost and, for this, you deserve our congratulations.
-Because the web hosting industry is so competitive, it can be difficult to narrow down choices, so you deserve some accolades for narrowing it down to this two.
+Because the web hosting industry is so competitive, it can be difficult to narrow down choices, so you deserve some accolades for narrowing it down to these two.

 Here is where we come in.
 Our in-depth and unbiased analysis of both web hosts is certain to help you make your choice, and failing that, we’ll make it for you.
 You see, there must be a winner.
 And using the features of both web hosts, we’ll help you decide exactly the best web host for you.

 Bluehost vs. JustHost Overview

-Justhost was also founded in 2008 by Chris Philips but was acquired by EIG in 2012.
+JustHost was also founded in 2008 by Chris Philips but was acquired by EIG in 2012.
 If you’re conversant with the world of web hosting you’d know that EIG owns up to half of all the web hosting companies available.
-Justhost is a pretty decent web host too, and a great Bluehost Alternative, despite not being extremely popular.
-They offer free domain names, unlimited email accounts, and cPanel control system and have not done badly for themselves.
-Justhost also provides a great interface for advanced users and amateurs alike.
+JustHost is a pretty decent web host too, and a great Bluehost alternative, despite not being extremely popular.
+They offer free domain names, unlimited email accounts, and cPanel control systems and have not done badly for themselves.
+JustHost also provides a great interface for advanced users and amateurs alike.
 Their performance is also rather decent.

 We like to get the fluff out of the way first.
 So we’re going to put it to you straight; popularity matters little, or not at all.
 That being said, Bluehost is the more popular web host.
 This is mostly because Bluehost has a reputation for being really beginner-friendly, and we can tell you that that reputation is based on something – Bluehost’s panel is actually quite easy to use.
 We know because we’ve tried.
 Another reason, perhaps, is that Bluehost spends quite a lot of money on ads.
 We can’t exactly blame them for being serious about attracting new customers, can we?